RahulRocky0019/Pico-W-Fire-Alert-System/README.md

 # Pico W Fire Alert System

 ## Overview
-This project implements a fire detection and alert system using a Raspberry Pi Pico W. It detects nearby fires, displays the status on a 16x2 LCD screen, and sends mobile notifications using the Pushbullet API.

-## Overview
 This project demonstrates a fire detection and alert system using a Raspberry Pi Pico W. It detects nearby fires, displays the status on a 16x2 LCD screen, and sends mobile notifications using the Pushbullet API.
 The entire system is implemented in MicroPython and developed using the Thonny IDE.

 ## Features